 - 2 lb Chicken

 - 1/2 cup peanut butter unsweetened

 - 2 cups chicken stock

 - 2 Tsp Bouillon powder

-- Blend the tomatoes, half onion, and pepper, ginger, and garlic.
+- Blend the tomatoes, half onion, pepper, ginger, and garlic.
 Set aside

 - Season chicken with paprika, salt, and black pepper.
 Set aside

-- Add the diced onions in the oil and fry till translucent.
+- Add the sliced onions (second half of the onion) to the oil and fry till translucent.

-- Add the blended Tomato sauce and cook for about 6 to 10 minutes or until the sauce is well reduced and the raw tomato taste is gone.
+- Stir in the blended sauce, tomato paste, and bay leaves and cook for about 6 to 10 minutes or until the sauce is well reduced and the raw tomato taste is gone.